-With the repositioned Otters enjoying their desired food the kelp beds flourished helping it remain productive and dynamic.
-By providing protection for fry and other young animals, as well as a surface on which herring can lay eggs, the Kelp forest is essential to ensuring the food chain remains intact for all the seas creatures including the much beloved Otters as well as their co-mammalian titans the whales.
+With the repositioned Otters enjoying their desired food the kelp beds flourished helping them remain productive and dynamic.
+By providing protection for fry and other young animals, as well as a surface on which herring can lay eggs, the Kelp forest is essential to ensuring the food chain remains intact for all the sea creatures including the much-beloved Otters as well as their co-mammalian titans the whales.

 So in spite of everything, some good did come out of nuclear bomb testing after all.

 #travelalaska #visitsitka #sharingalaska #ilovealaska #alaskaphotography #ourplanetdaily #wildlifephotographer #wildlifetour #alaskatour #ecotour #Sitka #Alaska #natgeo #alaskanphotographer #AlaskaTravel #Nanpa #AlaskaAir #responsibletourism #travelphotography #marinewildlife #Seaotter #otter #ottersofinstagram #otterlove #Marinemammals